infinum/ios-sentinel/README.md

 pod 'Sentinel'
 ```

-*Sentinel* is made of multiple subspects:
+*Sentinel* is made of multiple subspecs:
 - `Core` which will install only the core features for the *Sentinel* to be usable
 - `UserDefaults` which will add the `UserDefaultsTool`
 - `EmailSendel` which will add the `EmailSenderTool`